New series involving binomial coefficients (II): Introduction

 Now we introduce some basic notations in this paper.
 For a prime $p$ and any integer $a\not\eq0\pmod p$, we define the Fermat quotient $q_p(a)=(a^{p-1}-1)/p$.
 For an odd prime $p$, we use $(\f{\cdot}p)$ to denote the Legendre symbol.
 The constant

 is called Catalan's constant.
 We also adopt the notation

 This constant was recently proved to be irrational by F. Calegari, V. Dimitrov and Y. Tang \cite{CDT}.
-As usual, we let $B_0,B_1,\ldots$ denote the Bernoulli numbers, and $B_n(x)$ with $n\in\N$ stands for the Bernoulli polynomial of degree $n$.
+As usual, we let $B_0,B_1,\ldots$ denote the Bernoulli numbers, and $B_n(x)$ with $n\in\N=\{0,1,2,\ldots\}$ stands for the Bernoulli polynomial of degree $n$.
+Also, we let $E_0,E_1,\ldots$ denote the Euler numbers, and $E_n(x)$ with $n\in\N$ stands for the Euler polynomial of degree $n$.